• START HERE

 3. Think people won’t challenge me

 I have had clients who seemed to be a bit confused about our relationship.
 You know the type.
 They think you are a nanny.
-Or even worse, as an employee of their families company.
+Or even worse, an employee of their families company.

 After being blindsided with requests for special treatment over and over again, I realized that no matter how nice I was, there will be people who challenge me.

-They might simply need clarification of our relationship.
+In reality, these people might simply need clarification of our relationship.
 But before I could inform them of who I was I needed to prepare myself by being confident in my role.

 If not expect to be challenged, at least be prepared.